 - Use of CPA, including manipulatives and multiple representations (variation)

-- Reasoning and problem-solving challenges to deepen understanding of concepts and allow all pupils the opportunity to reason mathematically
+- Reasoning and problem-solving challenges that deepen understanding of concepts and allow all pupils the opportunity to reason mathematically

 - Use of questioning to stimulate mathematical thinking, discover patterns and connections, explain reasoning and make generalisations